What is Key Performance Indicator (KPI)? Key Performance Indicator definition

 Customer service representative in the Philippines

-We have over 3,000 articles, 200+ podcast episodes, and a comprehensive directory with 700+ BPOs… all designed to make it easier for clients to learn about, and engage with customer service outsourcing.
+We have over 5,000 articles, 350+ podcast episodes, and a comprehensive directory with 2,500 BPOs… all designed to make it easier for clients to learn about and engage with customer service outsourcing.

-First call resolution definition
+First call resolution definition First call resolution definition

 First Call Resolution is one essential element of Customer Relationship Management (CRM) and is one of the crucial metrics of a call center.
 It measures the way the customer service representative addresses issues, problems, and queries on the first point of contact.